Solcrates-Labs/solcratesbot/README.md

 ```

 ❓ **As the program starts, it will create .env file for environmental variables(stored only on your PC/VPS) to list in:

-Private_key variable: The private key of your solana wallet.
+**Private_key variable: The private key of your solana wallet.**

-Rpc_url variable: Remote Procedure Call URL.
+**Rpc_url variable: Remote Procedure Call Server URL.**
 You can get it from diverse RPC Solana providers, such as Helius, Alchemy, Quicknode, GetBlock, PublicNode.
-Usually free/freemium tier is enough to run a program if you use only basic strategies that are not SCALPING and ARBITRAGE**
+Usually free/freemium tier is enough to run a program if you use only basic strategies that are not SCALPING and ARBITRAGE

 After setting all variables in .env file, launch program again.